leonongit/Rmit_Hackathon/README.md

-# Web Development
-We are using **GitHub** to manage the project’s development.
-The **main branch** contains the stable version of the app, while the **development branch** is used for active work.
-New features such as GPS navigation and photo guides are developed in separate branches before being merged into `dev`.

 # User Perspective
 From the user’s perspective, the app provides:
 1. A search feature to find buildings or classrooms by name or number.